Dear Friends and Supporters - Welcome to our charity’s national website.

 European Action Week: For a future after Chernobyl and Fukushima

-21–28 April 2013 is Chernobyl Week and is being marked by a week of action across Europe to raise awareness of the ongoing effects of the Chernobyl disaster of 1986 in the Ukraine, which was then part of the USSR.
+Each year we hold a series of events during Chernobyl Week coordinated with actions across Europe to raise awareness of the ongoing effects of the Chernobyl disaster of 1986 in the Ukraine, which was then part of the USSR.

 Several ‘Chernobyl Heroes’ have been invited to the UK by Chernobyl Children’s Life Line, and sponsored by the International Educational Foundation, IBB, to give witness presentations of their brave efforts in the clean-up.